spartanracingelectric/MotorController/backup/README.md

-##MotorController Backup Firmware and Setting
+## MotorController Backup Firmware and Setting

+Save old version of firmware of motorcontroller for backup purpose

+If something goes wrong, we should try to rollback to this version

-The motor setting is calibrated in May 2021 for SRE-5
+The motor setting was calibrated in May 2021 for SRE-5